MVakharia/InSight-InMind-Labs/notebook_0.md

 ---

-- Video games being delisted and made unavailable for purchase, why this happens, and how it can be prevented
+**Video games being delisted and made unavailable for purchase, why this happens, and how it can be prevented**

+A conversation about games that rely heavily on licensed content, and how the game cannot be legally sold once those licenses expire.

+- How a game can be developed from the ground up with built-in fallbacks so that once a license expires, the content is replaced in-game with fictional content, such as fictional brand names and replacement 3D assets.
+- Once a game's licenses expire, the game could enter the 'legacy' phase of its life cycle and experience a rebirth, where all of the brand names are fake, comedic, or inspired by internet meme culture.

+---

-- The relationship between design, user experience, and behaviour
+**The relationship between design, user experience, and behaviour**
-- A short piece on my background and what I've been doing since university

 ---